jhaojay/imdb_top50_by_genre/README.md

 ```

 # Validation
-First check the total row count of the output csv file, in Python console:
+First check the total row count of the output csv file, in Python console, it should contain 1201 rows including a row of headers:
 ```
 >>> import csv
 >>> csv_file = "movie_output.csv"